rdkcentral/firebolt/apis/pr177/manage/Player/index.md

 *This is an private RPC method.*

-Registers as a provider for when player status needs to be reported
+Registers as a provider for when player status needs to be provided

 Parameters: